cscheid/cscheid.net/courses/fal17/csc544/week1.md

 We will also be reading some web pages and some research papers.
-When you're expected to read material ahead of time, the material will be posted on the course web page, and will be discussed in class.
+When you're expected to read material ahead of time, the material will be posted on the course web page at least one week in advance, and will be discussed in class.

 # Discussion Fora